nludban/star-drive/README.md

 7- The new triangle is used to calculate ratios b1 / h and b2 / h needed for inverse kinematics.
-Use Heron's formula to calculate the area, area and base to calculate h, Pythagorean theorem with h and side to calculate b.
+Use Heron's formula to calculate the area, area and base to calculate h, Pythagorean theorem with h and each side to calculate b1 and b2.